There is a different pathway process for those who apply as an Aboriginal or Torres Strait Islander applicant.

 Start your unlimited journey today.

-For further information, contact School of Medicine via phone or email.
+For further information, please contact us via phone or email.